-7.4 Conflict of interest and Perception of Bias
+7.4 Conflict of interest and perception of bias

 In the first instance, organisations should refer to their organisational policies for guidance on conflict of interest and management of misconduct policy.

 Where a conflict of interest or reasonable perception of bias is identified, appropriate steps should be taken to manage the conflict.
-This may include that all parties are informed of the circumstances giving rise to the conflict, through to arranging for another person to undertake the investigation, and/or to be the decision-maker in relation to the complaint.
+This may include that all parties are informed of the circumstances giving rise to the conflict, through to arranging for another person to undertake the investigation, and/or to be the decision-maker in relation to the report.